ElaheDlv/new-ai-ran-sim/backend/README.md

   ```

 Options:
+- `--window` controls how many past packets feed the model (default 20).
 - `--num-layers` to deepen the LSTM.
 - `--device auto|cpu|cuda` to override accelerator selection.
 - `--output-dir` defaults to `plots/` in the repo root if not provided.